GitGuru404/Data-Science-project/README.md

 The project is written in R-Studio with the extension R-markdown.
 The file can be opened as a regular R-file, but note this could entail some issues with the free written text.

+Note: This is still a work in progress, but I hope you find it relevant as I do for a Data Science intern.

 # Introduction